ktrnthsnr/deep-thoughts/README.md

 - To test the Apollo server connecting to the Express.js, (to test the schemas and server.js), run the following
 - $ `cd server`
 - $ `npm run watch`
 - This allows for file changes without having to restart the server.
-The config is setup in the package.json to run nodeman, "watch": "nodemon".
+The config is setup in the package.json to run nsodeman, "watch": "nodemon".
 - Use GraphQL Playground locally at `http://localhost:3001/graphql`
+- Sample queries can be copied from the GraphqlPlayground-queries.md.

 - To start the application on localhost port 3001, run in the bash terminal
 - $ `npm start`